LightDXY/GreedyFool/README.md

 	--phase phase of the current test
 	--max_epsilon max of the adversarial perturbation [0,255] --iter max iteration number for attack
-	--confidence confidence factor for control the black-box strength ()
+	--confidence confidence factor for control the black-box strength (do not work for the white-box setting)